 As most gamblers are aware, it is sometimes hard enough to win by just picking one team to beat the spread, which means it is even harder to win by picking two separate teams to beat their respective spreads.
-As a result the payout odds to win a 2 team parlay is typically 2.6 times.
-This simply means that if a player risks $100 on a two team parlay with the juice on both individual wagers being -110, then the player would win 2.6 times their wager amount, which in this case would be $260.
-If the juice on the individual wagers are higher (such as +150) than the payout will be higher, and if the juice on the wagers are more negative (such as -175) than the parlay will pay out less money.
+As a result, the payout odds to win a 2 team parlay is typically 2.6 times.
+This simply means that if a player risks $100 on a two-team parlay with the juice on both individual wagers being -110, then the player would win 2.6 times their wager amount, which in this case would be $260.
+If the juice on the individual wagers is higher (such as +150) then the payout will be higher, and if the juice on the wagers is more negative (such as -175) then the parlay will pay out less money.

-In addition, as an agent you can allow your players to do as many teams in a parlay as you want.
-Some agents allow there players to go up to as much as 10 teams in a parlay.
-These types of large parlays are extremely hard to win, because you need to have 10 winners and no losers.
-Even if you loss 1 of the 10 teams in the parlay it will still be graded as a loser.
-However if a player were lucky enough to correctly pick 10 winners in a 10 team parlay, then they could win 600 times the odds, which means on a $10 parlay they would win $6,000.
-That is a large amount of money to win on a small $10 wager, which makes the wager worth wild for the player, however it is quite the opposite for the agent.
+In addition, as an agent, you can allow your players to do as many teams in a parlay as you want.
+Some agents allow their players to go up to as much as 10 teams in a parlay.
+These types of large parlays are extremely hard to win because you need to have 10 winners and no losers.
+Even if you lose 1 of the 10 teams in the parlay it will still be graded as a loser.
+However, if a player were lucky enough to correctly pick 10 winners in a 10 team parlay, then they could win 600 times the odds, which means on a $10 parlay they would win $6,000.
+That is a large amount of money to win on a small $10 wager, which makes the wager worth wild for the player, however, it is quite the opposite for the agent.
 The agent can only win $10 from the player if the player losses, whereas if the player does happen to win, then he would then have to pay the player $6,000.
-Clearly this is not a wager that is worth the risk for the agent to book.
+Clearly, this is not a wager that is worth the risk for the agent to book.

-As a result most agents typically only allow there players to bet anywhere from 3 to 6 team parlays.
-In addition it is always wise to cap the payout that your players can win on any type of parlay.
-Price per head shops that do allow you to cap the parlay payout, will allow you to cap this payout at what ever value you prefer.
+As a result most agents typically only allow their players to bet anywhere from 3 to 6 team parlays.
+In addition, it is always wise to cap the payout that your players can win on any type of parlay.
+Price per head sportsbook shops that do allow you to cap the parlay payout, will allow you to cap this payout at whatever value you prefer.
 When deciding on what to cap the parlay payout at, simply just pick a number that is the most that you would be willing to payout on any type of parlay.
-Generally most agents put $10,000 as the most that a player can win on a parlay, however if you are a smaller agent, or simple do not want your playerss to win that much on a parlay, then you can make this much lower.
-However you must be careful not to make the payout too low, because than you may start getting complaints from your players that the payout is not correct.
+Generally, most agents put $10,000 as the most that a player can win on a parlay, however, if you are a smaller agent, or simple do not want your players to win that much on a parlay, then you can make this much lower.
+However, you must be careful not to make the payout too low, because then you may start getting complaints from your players that the payout is not correct.

 The smart thing is to pick a parlay payout that is lower than the standard payout, and that fits your own personal budget, but at the same time is not too low that your players notice and complain.
 If any of your players do complain, then you can always go back, and contact your price per head service and have them slightly raise the parlay payout for that specific player.
-There is no reason to raise it for all of your players, if the rest of the players are not complaining.
-In addition as an agent you are giving your players a convenient and easy way to wager on sporting events, so you can always flat out tell them that parlays have lower payouts, because you are not as large as a casino or off shore sportsbook.
+There is no reason to raise it for all of your players if the rest of the players are not complaining.